mkjabed/Sorting-Hat/README.md

 Welcome to the **Hogwarts House Sorting Quiz** – a magical journey that reveals your true house in the wizarding world! ✨ Using Java Swing, this enchanted quiz will help you discover whether you're a brave Gryffindor 🦁, a wise Ravenclaw 🦅, a loyal Hufflepuff 🦡, or a cunning Slytherin 🐍.

-**Answer five mystical questions, and let the Sorting Hat decide your fate!**
+**Answer nine mystical questions, and let the Sorting Hat decide your fate!**

 ---